 C.S.
-Lewis once stated that he would rather live under the tyranny of robber barons than that of moral busybodies, for the latter act ceaselessly with the approval of their own conscience.
+Lewis once stated that he would rather live under the tyranny of robber barons than that of moral busybodies, for the latter’s conscience encourages them to never relent.
 While I cannot say if Director Hidetaka Miyazaki is familiar with the words of a Christian theologian, they are certainly appropriate for the story of Maiden Astraea.
 Aside from its rather frustrating gameplay, the Valley of Defilement is best remembered for its compelling narrative.
 And although this narrative is rather simple, the depth and quality of its execution has made the area the most memorable part of Demon’s Souls for many, with the maiden and her knight becoming perhaps the most recognizable figures in the entire game.
 Even with a far smaller script compared to its more popular spiritual successor, FromSoftware still managed to convey a clear and concise message thanks to choice words and excellent environmental storytelling.
 The end result is something at once horrifying and distinctly human.

 This decay is invariably inspired by Japanese culture.
 In Shinto, water embodies purity, and thus flowing water often conveys a cleansing force washing away impurities.
 But what happens when the flow of water finally ends?
 The answer is that it stagnates along with all the impurities brought with it.
 And what happens as these impurities slowly pile up?
 The filth accumulates until it has been fully sullied, like dirt and fallen leaves in the basin of a forest stream.
 The end result is a stagnant pool of unclean water, its purity spoiled.
 This concept is reflected in the swamp of the valley, which has accrued islands of trash that have made it a disgusting mire of putrilage over the years.
 And like any trash pile left to rot for a long time, the swamp has become a breeding ground for pests and disease.
 Trees have tried and failed to grow in this plague-ridden environment.
 And while the vermin mentioned in the text for the Leechmonger Archstone specifically refer to “poisonous insects”, (毒虫) the swamp is home to a variety of deadly fauna including giant mosquitoes, blood ticks, leeches, slugs, flies, plague rats, and turbid jellyfish.
 But the connections go much deeper.

-Miracle that manifested from the soul of the demon “Leech-pool”.
+Miracle that manifested from the soul of the demon “Leech Pile”.
 Removes caster’s status abnormalities.

 This miracle is the rebuttal to the poison and disease that accumulated at the unclean valley bottom.